Friends of the BPO Young Musician Scholarships

 For nearly sixty years, Edward I. Yadzinski devoted his career to the performing arts as a musician, composer, annotator, historian and educator with the Buffalo Philharmonic Orchestra and University at Buffalo.
 To build on this legacy, The Yadzinski Foundation established the Yadzinski Scholarship for the Arts in partnership with the Friends of the BPO to recognize a gifted high school senior in the Western New York region who has chosen to pursue music as a program of study at a university or college.
 The $2,500 award combines a $2,000 academic scholarship applied towards tuition and school expenses with an educational technology grant of $500 for computers, software or instruments.

-AUDIO OR VIDEO RECORDING: Label mp3, mp4 or CD with applicant name, school, title of selections and instrument/voice.
-ACCOMPANIMENT IS REQUIRED on at least one selection.
+AUDIO OR VIDEO RECORDING: Label mp3 or mp4 with applicant name, school, title of selections and instrument/voice.
+Accompaniment is required on at least one selection.

 ESSAY: PART B of the application is an essay.
 The essay should not exceed 500 words.
-Please submit as a word document or pdf to email@example.com.
+Please submit electronically as a Word document or pdf to email@example.com.
 Please label with name and school.
 Applicant essay should include the following:

 RECOMMENDATIONS (2): PART C – Submit recommendations from school or private music teacher and school counselor or principal electronically to firstname.lastname@example.org.
 Please label with name and school.

-AUDITION: A committee will choose finalists who will be invited to audition and interview on Saturday, March 6, 2021.
-Auditions are limited to EIGHT (8) minutes in length and finalists should plan their performance accordingly so as not to exceed the allotted time.
-This audition should be considered a recital performance with proper dress, acknowledgement of the audience, etc. Bring your accompanist, as ACCOMPANIMENT IS REQUIRED on at least one selection. *Due to COVID-19, the accompanist requirement will be waived for the 20-21 school year.
+AUDITION: A committee will choose finalists who will be invited to audition and interview on a select date in the spring.
+Auditions are limited to eight (8) minutes in length.
+Finalists should plan their performance accordingly so as not to exceed the allotted time.
+This audition should be considered a recital performance with proper dress, acknowledgement of the audience, etc. Bring your accompanist, as accompaniment is required on at least one selection.

-An audio or video recording (mp3, mp4 or CD) and all sections of the application (A,B,C), including recommendations by your music teacher and school counselor or principal must be postmarked by November 18.
+- An audio or video recording (mp3 or mp4) and all sections of the application (A,B,C), including recommendations by your music teacher and school counselor or principal.

 - No student will be granted an audition or interview if the above requirements are not met.